Food blogging: Influencers and marketing

-Effects on the foodies
+Audience

-Even though most bloggers aren't necessarily experts in their area of practice, this doesn't discourage online traffic.
-In fact, influencer audiences are highly reactive to content like photos, videos, precise instructions or descriptions with regard to the flow of cooking, eating, or even dieting.
-The loyalty consumers exhibit to bloggers they follow present those bloggers with inconspicuous business opportunities.
+Although most bloggers are not necessarily experts in their area of practice, this does not discourage online traffic.
+Influencer audiences are highly reactive to content like photos, videos, precise instructions, or descriptions about the flow of cooking, eating, or even dieting.
+The loyalty that consumers exhibit to bloggers they follow presents those bloggers with inconspicuous business opportunities.
 The majority of feedback is positive and suggestive.
-For the most part, people follow these blogs to experiment with new recipes, become aware of new food trends, restaurants, and other creative ideas these thought leaders have to offer.
+For the most part, people follow food blogs to experiment with new recipes, and become aware of new food trends, restaurants, and other creative ideas these thought leaders have to offer.

-Primarily, foodies and popular bloggers are informative and persuasive, having been posed between consumers and producers.
-As a result, huge parts of the culinary landscape have sparked a new level of public interest.
-Cookbooks have made a comeback, popular chefs are treated like celebrities, and dieting trends have gained more momentum than ever.
-All of this can be attributed to the easily read content that bloggers post.
-The impact of processing or cognitive fluency is in play when discussing the most impactful blog posts, the bloggers who write, make visual demonstrations, guides, and other content that is easily digestible for consumers often yield the most feedback not only in terms of likes, but comments and shares as well.
+Popular food bloggers are informative and persuasive, having been posed between consumers and producers.
+The impact of processing or cognitive fluency is in play when discussing the most impactful blog posts.
+The bloggers who write, make visual demonstrations, guides, and other easily digestible content for consumers, often yield the most feedback from their followers.

 Being a food expert has almost nothing to do with running a successful food blog.
-The bloggers persona, persuasion, and engagement style are the main components, aside from content, are main determinants of the amount of influence a blogger gains.
+The blogger's persona, persuasion, engagement style, and image content, are some main components of the influence a blogger gains.